To select the first 5 characters from another cell in Microsoft Excel 2016/2013/2010, we need to use the “Left” function.

-Let’s take an example to understand how to select the first 5 character from another cell.
+Let’s take an example to understand how to select the first 5 characters from another cell.

 Example 1: I have a list of email addresses in column A. The username is the first 5 characters of the email addresses.

-To separate the first 5 character from the list follow the below mentioned steps:-
+To separate the first 5 characters from the list, follow the below-mentioned steps:-

-This means that the “comma” is located at the 5 position in the text string, starting from the left-most character.
+This means that the “comma” is located at the 5 positions in the text string, starting from the left-most character.

-- To Copy the formula in all cells press key “CTRL + C” on the keyboard and select the range B3 to B6 and press key “CTRL + V”.
+Copy the formula in all cells press key “CTRL + C” on the keyboard and select the range B3 to B6 and press key “CTRL + V”.